MarkusBordihn/BOs-Player-Companions/README.md

 The easiest way is to get the identical (same type/variant) Player Companion Item (over creative mode or `/give command`) and just clicking on the corresponding player companion to link it.
 Please keep in mind that only the owner is able to link a player companion to an item.

+### I lost my companion, is there are way to summon it❓

+The easiest way is to use your Player Companion Item or alternative over the `/player_companions summon` command.

 ## Version Status Overview 🛠️